microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 ![Summary of reinforcement in machine learning in a sketchnote](../../sketchnotes/ml-reinforcement.png)
 > Sketchnote by [Tomomi Imura](https://www.twitter.com/girlie_mac)

 Reinforcement learning involves three important concepts: the agent, some states, and a set of actions per state.
-By executing an action in a specified state, the agent is scored with a reward.
+By executing an action in a specified state, the agent is given a reward.
 Again imagine the computer game Super Mario.
 You are Mario, you are in a game level, standing next to a cliff edge.
 Above you is a coin.
 You being Mario, in a game level, at a specific position ... that's your state.
-Moving one step to the right (an action) will take you over the edge, that would give you a low numerical score.
-However, pressing the jump button, you would score a point and you would be alive.
+Moving one step to the right (an action) will take you over the edge, and that would give you a low numerical score.
+However, pressing the jump button would let score a point and you would stay alive.
 That's a positive outcome and that should award you a positive numerical score.

-The point of all this is that by using reinforcement learning and a simulator (the game), you can learn how to play the game to maximize the reward which is staying alive and scoring as many points as possible.
+By using reinforcement learning and a simulator (the game), you can learn how to play the game to maximize the reward which is staying alive and scoring as many points as possible.

 [![Intro to Reinforcement Learning](https://img.youtube.com/vi/lDq_en8RNOo/0.jpg)](https://www.youtube.com/watch?v=lDq_en8RNOo)